 However, during the suspension, ELEXON continues to calculate the derived weekly values (from forward prices) and provides this information to the Credit Committee meeting at which it is asked to make a decision on a CAP value following the industry consultation, noting that such data will not have been available to consultees;

 ELEXON will issue a consultation no later than one working day following the trigger event.
-The consultation will include a proposed new CAP value, based on the latest reference price, and its potential implementation date.
+The consultation will include a proposed new CAP value, based on the estimated reference price on the potential implementation date.
 It will ask industry whether the Credit Committee should meet to set the CAP to a different value or to implement the proposed value.
 The consultation will last for five working days, except where the consultation period has been extended with the agreement of the Credit Committee;

 If all respondents and Credit Committee members agree with the proposed value included in the consultation document, there will be no Credit Committee meeting and the new CAP value will be implemented at the proposed date.
 This date shall not be earlier than the implementation period of 15 working days after it is communicated out to industry.
 This will be done within one working day from the end of the consultation period.
 BSC Parties, the FAA and ECVAA will be informed of the new CAP value and the date from which it is effective in accordance with the Code;